LiveNathan/blog/_posts/2025-01-15-what-would-ted-do-outside-in-tdd-nextjs.md

 │  Test: src/utils/csvImport/__tests__/      │
 │  Tool: Jest                                 │
 │  Speed: Very fast (microseconds)            │
+│  IO: NONE - no mocks, no test doubles      │
 │  When: API test needs logic                 │ └─────────────────────────────────────────────┘
 ```

 **Test Organization:** This guide uses **co-located tests** with `__tests__` folders next to the code being tested.
 This
 keeps tests close to implementation and makes them easier to find.
-For E2E tests, use a dedicated `tests/e2e/` directory
+For IO-Based Playwright tests, use a dedicated
+`tests/` directory
-since they test across multiple files.
+since they test across multiple files and layers.

 **The Flow:**

-1. Start at the edge (Playwright E2E test)
+1. Start at the edge (Playwright IO-Based test)
 2. Test fails because feature doesn't exist
 3. Add minimal code to make it pass
 4. When you need logic that doesn't exist, drop down a layer